fabrix-app/spool-router/README.md

 This will sort the routes based on the key (path) either ascending or descending.
 This is used in spools like Express where the order of routes matters.

 ##### router.prefix
-This config is optional and can be left as `''`.
+This config is optional and can be left as `''` or `null`.
 This will prefix each route with the specified prefix.

 #### `config.routes`
 The list of route objects to be compiled for use by the webserver.